vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/08/009/06_yannAsatyA_bhuraNyatho.md

 title = "06"

 +++
-The rendering of ná vindhate in the publ. tr. is opaque.
+The rendering of ná vindhate in the published translation is opaque.
 By “does not get enough” I meant something like “produces in superfluity” -- from Vatsa’s point of view, there can never be enough praises for the Aśvins.

 The sense relation between the yád clauses of ab and the main clause in c is not clear.
 I think the idea is that even when the Aśvins are preoccupied with some other activity, Vatsa keeps praising them on the assumption that they will pay attention at some point.